Dakota-Leonard/expense-tracker/README.md

 # Expense Tracker

 This is a modular expense tracker built using React.
-This is currently a work in progress.
+This is a work in progress and currently it displays dummy data for initial state.

+## To View

+1. Fork/clone as you wish
+2. `npm install` in the directory you cloned it to.
+3. `npm start` to start up a local server and view the project.

+- If your browser doesn't automatically open upon doing `npm start` then you can navigate to [localhost:3000](http://localhost:3000/) manually.